 You don’t know what you don’t know, and I’m sure if you’re reading this, you’re probably in a similar predicament to what I’m describing above.

 I recognize that it is not comforting to hear that you won’t really know the devil in the details until you take the risk and jump right in to get your hands dirty.

 That said, I hope you can at least learn from my experiences so you can try to avoid the same mistakes I’ve made.

 So with this cautionary tale of what can go right and what can go wrong (along with its consequences), let me delve into how I wound up hiring help.

-The Experience of Hiring WordPress Help
+The Experience Of Hiring WordPress Developers For Help

 During the time I’ve sought help, I’ve pursued the following paths…